 Another Thomas Graves founded Charlestown

 Some historical accounts say that Rear Admiral Thomas Graves established Charlestown.
 Those accounts are not accurate.

 Another Thomas Graves, an engineer, established Charlestown.
 That Thomas Graves was a few years older than our namesake, born in 1598 in Gravesend, Kent, England.
-He arrived with the Massachusetts Bay Company in 1629.
+He was an engineer and town planner.
+He signed a contract with the Massachusetts Bay Company in 1629.